 The development of a business continuity plan is the beginning, not the end, of assuring the resiliency of your business.
 The value it brings goes beyond a mere calculation of Return on Investment.
 As you’ll see in this article, the business resilience process can add value to the business.
-Below is a table of eight categories in which a business continuity plan adds value.
-Let’s look at each one.
+Contact Discenza today for free business assessment to get your business on the right track.
+Let’s look at each of the 8 values a business continuity plan adds.

 Your company may not be required by a regulatory agency to have a plan, but what of your partners or clients?
 If they are required to have a plan, it’s likely that they will begin to require it of their partners and clients.
 You may also find it is contractually required by partners in the European Union or in the Asia/Pacific region.
 Having one in place will benefit your company and make it a stronger competitor.